 Economists suffer from a collective blindness that is due to their particular form of sloth, the fact that they do not bother to verify their theories, beliefs, and predictions – in this case their belief that the things people buy are determined by their personal tastes and preferences, and therefore are more or less fixed.
 As a result of this collective blindness, economists have missed one of the most important economic developments of the nineteenth and twentieth centuries.
-To illustrate how astonishing this is, it is comparable to most or all of the physicists in the world having failed to notice what happened in Hiroshima on 6 August 1945, and three days later in Nagasaki.
+To illustrate how astonishing this is, it is comparable to most or all of the physicists in the world failing to notice what happened in Hiroshima on 6 August 1945, and three days later in Nagasaki.

 The world of business and economics believed, and for many years yet would continue to do so, that consumer demand somehow just arose.
 But, wrote Samuel Crowther admiringly, looking back nearly twenty years later on these early days of [the] United Fruit [Company] in his book The Romance and Rise of the American Tropics, what was being discovered was that ‘demand is a thing which must be created’.